 A urinary tract infection, or UTI, can lead to painful and more frequent urination.
-If you’re experiencing symptoms of a UTI, Israel Alvarado, MD, Robert Webb, PA, and the team at Cima Medical Centers provide on-site diagnostic testing, so they can confirm your diagnosis and quickly get you started on treatment.
-With four offices in Las Vegas, Nevada, you have a clinic nearby to receive the care you need.
+If you’re experiencing symptoms of a UTI, Robert Webb, PA, and the team at Cima Medical Centers provide on-site diagnostic testing, so they can confirm your diagnosis and quickly get you started on treatment.
+With three offices in Las Vegas, Nevada, you have a clinic nearby to receive the care you need.
 You can request a UTI exam online or over the phone, or you can walk into any location during normal business hours.

 A urinary tract infection (UTI) develops anywhere throughout your urinary system — bladder, urethra, or even kidneys — when bacteria begin to multiply.
 UTIs affect both men and women.
 But usually, women are more likely to have UTIs because their urethras are shorter, and bacteria can easily sneak into the bladder.

 Women are often prone to struggling with UTIs because their anus is extremely close to their vagina.
 This means that Escherichia coli (E. coli) from your gastrointestinal tract can easily get into your urethra.

 Your risk of developing a UTI further increases due to:

 Having a history of kidney stones or an enlarged prostate can trap bacteria and urine in your bladder, which can also lead to a UTI.